lukso-network/website-support-center/docs/extension/guides/set-wallet-recovery.md

 :::tip Set Controller Names

-By default, the new recovery controller will be named after the account's address.
+By default, the new recovery controller will be named after the page description **Create and Manage your Universal Profile**.
 To better distinguish between different controllers, it's recommended to _rename them locally_ by opening the controller view and clicking the pencil next to its name.
+You can chose a more specific name like _MetaMask Recovery_ or _Ledger Recovery_.
+Renaming the controllers wont affect any functionality.

 <img
     src="/img/extension/controller-name.png"